 What I do when I am not tutoring

-I am working to complete an MA in Medieval Studies at Kings College London.
+My husband and I have recently moved to beautiful Northumberland, and alongside tutoring I’m completing my dissertation thesis for an MA in Medieval Studies at Kings College London.
 Outside of tutoring and studying, I spend the majority of my time walking my beautiful Cardiganshire Corgi, Clemmie.
-I also enjoy reading, yoga, swimming and spending time visiting family and the ponies in rural Northumberland.
+I also enjoy reading, yoga, swimming and working with and riding ponies in the surrounding countryside.

 With great love and respect,